zavgorodnii/rnn/README.md

 Input:  .  .
 1  .
 Expected:  .
 1  .  .
 Predicted:  .
 1  .  .
 Input:  .
 1  .  .
 Expected:  1  .  .  .
 Predicted:  1  .  .  .
 ```

+This repository also contains source code for RNNs implemented in Python using the awesome [Tensorflow](https://tensorflow.org) library.
+You'll need to install tensorflow to run those sources.